MyShiLingStar/ACNHPokerCore/README.md

 ## Ely's Changes:

     * Added function to convert the inventory to cheat sheet txt.
     * Added Auto-Refill Function and Switch to auto refill your inventory from the last nhi file you loaded.
+	* Added Incoming Visitor logging

 ## Donate